Types of Laboratories and Their Functions

 • Contamination detection and trace element analysis

-These labs rely on robust instrumentation such as balances, ovens, viscometers, and pH meters — as well as controlled environments that ensure unbiased testing.
+These labs rely on robust instrumentation such as balances, ovens, viscometers, and pH meters, plus controlled environments for unbiased testing.
+We provide precision testing equipment and calibration support to hold product quality and compliance steady.

 • Water and wastewater analysis